pauwell/test-travis/README.md

-# test-travis :construction_worker:
+# Travis CI with C++17 :construction_worker:

 [![Build Status](https://travis-ci.com/pauwell/test-travis.svg?branch=master)](https://travis-ci.com/pauwell/test-travis)

-Minimal example on how to get `travis CI`:construction_worker: to run on a project that uses C++ with 2017 language features.
+A minimal example on how to get `travis CI`:construction_worker: to run on a project that uses C++ with 2017 language features.
 Take this repo as your starting point or just copy `.travis.yml` and `CMakeLists.txt` and adjust them to your needs.

 ### Features: